Hezekiah Bowen

 In September 1994, General Bowen was accused of factionalizing the AFL for power at the Accra Conference.
-Actually, under the ECOWAS Peace Agreement, every party (including AFL) was a major stakeholder and had the right to advance any proposal that would motivate their fighters to be disarmed and demobilized (meaning, disbanded).
+Actually, under the ECOWAS Peace Agreement, every party (including the AFL) was a major stakeholder and had the right to advance any proposal that would motivate their fighters to be disarmed and demobilized.
 All the parties, except the AFL, wanted a power-sharing inclusion as demand for them to be disarmed and demobilized.
 Other parties demanded that AFL also be disarmed and disbanded like other factions.

 In response, the AFL under General Bowen's leadership submitted a Two-Count Position Paper and a One-Backup Position Paper.
 Under the Two-Count Position Paper, ECOWAS leaders were advised that firstly, the AFL was a national army created by law to be restructured, not disbanded, at the end of every war.
 Secondly, service members of the AFL listed for discharge should be discharged with honors and respect in keeping with law and Army Regulations.
 Under the One-Backup position Paper, it was proposed that if the AFL would be disarmed and disbanded like other warring factions, then AFL should be included in the power-sharing arrangements.
 At the end of the day, the ECOWAS leaders endorsed General Bowen’s Two-Count Position Paper and offered him the Defense Minister post so that he could preside over the implementation of ECOWAS Demobilization Plans for the AFL.

 Then Lieutenant General Hezekiah Bowen was later mentioned in the Abuja Accords of 1996.

 Bowen died of heart failure on Tuesday, April 6, 2010 at the St. Joseph's Catholic Hospital in Monrovia.
-The brother of Retired General Bowen told STAR radio that the family has written the President through the Defense Ministry informing her of Bowen's death.
+His brother told STAR radio that the family had informed the President through the Defense Ministry.